Hexheld/hexheld-docs/MD/Pilot16.md

 ## Addressing Modes

-There are several different types of operands for instructions.
-These types are collectively the *addressing modes* supported by the CPU.
+Instruction operands come in several varieties.
+These varieties are collectively the *addressing modes* supported by the CPU.

 ### Register Direct